samuel-lucas6/Kryptor/README.md

 [Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/community/) is the IDE I recommend building with, but be aware that it isn't open source.
 Furthermore, you have to sign into a Microsoft account after 30 days, although this can be bypassed.

 If you just want to view the code, then you can use a text editor like [Atom](https://atom.io/) or a source code editor like [VSCodium](https://vscodium.com), which is the open source version of VSCode.
-However, you must use [Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/community/) to view the Windows Forms Designer.
+However, you must use [Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/community/) to view the Windows Forms Designer for the GUI version.

 ## Donate

 You can support the developer of Kryptor by donating through Paypal, GitHub, Bitcoin, or Monero.
 Every donation helps no matter how big or small.

-Donate today to help me afford a code signing certificate (£65/yr), website hosting (£50/yr), and the website domain (£8/yr).
+Please donate to help me afford a code signing certificate (£65/yr), website hosting (£50/yr), and the website domain (£8/yr).
 Thank you for the support!

 Find out how to donate [here](https://kryptor.co.uk/Donate.html).